 Nicol: They look like the women in Abba.

-The Captain gives the Doctor a tour of his mummified planet collection.
+The Captain gives the Doctor a guided tour of his mummified planet collection.
 The Doctor is appalled.

-Sue: I’ve never seen the Doctor act like this before.
-I really believe that he’s seriously pissed off.
+Sue: I’ve never seen the Doctor behave like this before.
+I can really believe that he’s genuinely pissed off.
 Tom Baker must really love this script.

 Nicol: K9 to the rescue!